-The 21st century has undoubtedly witnessed some of the best technological and engineering innovations.
+Engineering in the 21st century has undoubtedly witnessed some of the best technological innovations.
 Many of them made their mark on the world in just a short amount of time, so it is only fair to take a couple of minutes and remember 5 incredible engineering breakthroughs of the century.

 Each generation possesses its own set of innovative thinkers who created revolutionary inventions, some of them remembered here, in no particular order: